 Women’s health spans the categories of fertility, menopause and pregnancy to anxiety, insomnia and headaches.
-The acupuncturists at our Washington County, VT practice have been treating women with these varying issues for years.
+The acupuncturists at both our Montpelier and Williston, VT practice have been treating women with these varying issues for years.

 Cancer care is a regular part of our practice.
 The practitioners of Integrative Acupuncture have operated a strong acupuncture department at National Life Cancer Treatment Center in Berlin, VT over the past five years.
 They have gained experience using acupuncture to support patients going through medical care for cancer.